openstack/cinder/doc/source/contributor/index.rst

 In this section you will find information on how to contribute to Cinder.
-Content includes architectural overviews, tips and tricks for setting up a development environment, and information on Cinder's lower level programming APIs,
+Content includes architectural overviews, tips and tricks for setting up a development environment, and information on Cinder's lower level programming APIs.

 Programming HowTos and Tutorials
 --------------------------------